 Oxford Castle and Prison

 Go ooohhhh in Oxford!
-Ghostfest is back for 2018 and visitors to Oxford Castle and Prison, said to be one of the most haunted buildings in Britain, will be met by a host of Halloween-themed fun.
+Visitors to Oxford Castle and Prison, said to be one of the most haunted buildings in Britain, will be met by a host of Halloween-themed fun this half term break.

 You May Also Enjoy 12 Not so Scary Halloween Games for Younger Kids

-Warwick Castle’s Halloween Week returns from October 20th to November 4th.
-The Haunted Castle welcomes visitors to experience wanton witches, scary tales and fire jousting!
+Warwick Castle’s annual Halloween Week is when the Haunted Castle welcomes visitors to experience wanton witches, scary tales and fire jousting!